-D. Concentrations of Short-Term Rentals in certain areas of the City can have an adverse impact on residential character, neighborhood stability, public safety, and quality of life, demonstrating the need to consider different processes or regulations, such as separating, eliminating, or modifying caps on the number of Short-Term Rentals in certain areas of the City.

-E. November 2, 2020, the City Council of the City of Fullerton adopted Ordinance No. 3920, an Ordinance of the City of Fullerton Regulating Short Term Rentals.
+- D. Concentrations of Short-Term Rentals in certain areas of the City can have an adverse impact on residential character, neighborhood stability, public safety, and quality of life, demonstrating the need to consider different processes or regulations, such as separating, eliminating, or modifying caps on the number of Short-Term Rentals in certain areas of the City. - E. November 2, 2020, the City Council of the City of Fullerton adopted Ordinance No. 3920, an Ordinance of the City of Fullerton Regulating Short Term Rentals.
 Under the current ordinance a maximum of 100 whole house rentals are allowed.
 Partial house rentals have no maximum imposed.
 The City of Fullerton currently includes 115 active and pending Short Term Rental permits.
-This proliferation of Short-Term Rental applications demonstrates a rush to obtain permits that may be inconsistent with future licensing regulations, specifically, analysis of an amendment limiting or capping partial home Short Term Rentals.

-F. Issuing numerous Short-Term Rental permits that may be subject to future limits, caps, or additional regulations would undermine the City's current effort to protect the public health, safety, and welfare from the negative impacts of Short-Term Rentals that are improperly sited, over-concentrated, or under regulated.

-G. Issuing numerous Short-Term Rental certificates that may be subject to future limits, caps, or additional regulations would also create further confusion and potentially cause the need to unwind many Short-Term Rental permits.
+This proliferation of Short-Term Rental applications demonstrates a rush to obtain permits that may be inconsistent with future licensing regulations, specifically, analysis of an amendment limiting or capping partial home Short Term Rentals. - F. Issuing numerous Short-Term Rental permits that may be subject to future limits, caps, or additional regulations would undermine the City's current effort to protect the public health, safety, and welfare from the negative impacts of Short-Term Rentals that are improperly sited, over-concentrated, or under regulated. - G. Issuing numerous Short-Term Rental certificates that may be subject to future limits, caps, or additional regulations would also create further confusion and potentially cause the need to unwind many Short-Term Rental permits. - Section 3.

-Section 3.
 MORATORIUM.
 During the term of this urgency ordinance, no new Short-Term Rentals shall be allowed on properties located within the City of Fullerton.
 Renewals of existing Short-Term Rentals which meet all of the requirements for renewal pursuant to Fullerton Municipal Code 15.55.020(F), are exempted from this moratorium.
 The temporary moratorium is necessary to mitigate or avoid the ongoing impacts to the public health, safety, and welfare of Fullerton residents and visitors and supports the City's ongoing effort to strengthen its existing STR ordinance and evaluate amendments that reflect community priorities, including housing preservation, enforcement and neighborhood compatibility.
-There is no feasible alternative apart from this moratorium at this time.

-Section 4.
-DECLARATION OF URGENCY.
-Based on the findings set forth in Section 2 above, this ordinance is declared to be an urgency ordinance that shall be effective immediately upon adoption by the City Council.

-SECTION 5.
+There is no feasible alternative apart from this moratorium at this time. - Section 4.
+MODIFICATION OF CAP ON STR PERMITS.
+The cap on whole-house rental STR permits current set at 100 and no limit set on partial home rentals set forth in Resolution No. 2021-30 is reduced to the number of STR whole-house and partial home permits issued at the time this Ordinance becomes effective.
+No new whole-house or partial-home permits shall be issued until such time as the Council, by resolution or by ordinance increases the cap. - SECTION 5.
 CEQA Exemption.
 This ordinance does not have the potential to cause significant effects on the environment because: (1) it reduces construction that might otherwise occur; (2) this ordinance is temporary in duration and therefore will not have a significant effect on the environment; (3) this ordinance will affect a limited number of single family lots; (4) any effect on the environment as a result of this ordinance would be speculative at best and cannot currently be analyzed.
 Therefore, the project is exempt from the California Environmental Quality Act (CEQA) pursuant to 14 Cal.
 Code Regulations §15061(b)(3).
 There is no possibility that the proposed ordinance will have a significant effect on the environment.

 SECTION 6.
-Ten Day Report.
-The Director of Community Development is directed to issue, ten days prior to the expiration of this interim ordinance or any extension, a written report on behalf of the City Council describing the measures taken to alleviate the conditions which led to the adoption of this ordinance.

-SECTION 7.
-IMMEDIATE EFFECT.
-Consistent with Government Code 65858, this ordinance shall take effect immediately.
-Unless extended by subsequent action of the City Council, this ordinance shall expire 45 days from the date of this ordinance and the existing provisions of the code previously affected by this ordinance will continue in force, unaffected.
+EFFECTIVE DATE.
+This ordinance shall take effect upon the expiration of 30 days from the date of adoption.